chegewara/EspTinyUSB/README.md

 Simple and still WiP library for ESP32-S2.

 Please don't expect too much from it, since it was meant to be excercise to learn USB and tinyusb.
-Library allows to use few USB class:
+Library allows to use few USB devices:
 - CDC, communication device class,
 - MSC, mass storage class,
-- HID, human interface device class, this class is temporary hardcoded to use IN/OUT vendor HID,
+- HID, human interface device class, keyboard, mouse, generic IN/OUT,
 - MIDI, musical instrument digital interface class,
 - DFU, device firmware update class,
 - WebUSB, its using vendor class to show webusb usage.